-- 4.8.1.4.
-VSTL's Responsibilities.
-The notice shall briefly inform the VSTL of its responsibility to coordinate and cooperate with the EAC throughout the onsite review process. - 4.8.2.
-VSTL Response to Notice.
-Upon receipt of a notice of onsite review, the VSTL shall coordinate the logistics of the review with the Program Director.
-In the event the noticed date or timeframe makes access to the required personnel, documents or testing untenable, the VSTL shall contact the Program Director in writing and identify, (1) The conflict or other problem which makes the proposed date and timeframe untenable, and (2) a proposed alternative date for the onsite review.
-The acceptance of an alternative on site review date is at the sole discretion of the Program Director. - 4.8.3.
+- 4.6.3.
 Review.
-An onsite review begins upon the arrival of EAC personnel at the VSTL's facility.
-EAC reviewers will ordinarily conduct reviews during the VSTL's normal working hours.
+EAC reviewers must conduct a brief kickoff meeting with all necessary VSTL staff.
+This meeting will enable the EAC reviewers to provide an overview of the review and allow the VSTL to ask any questions.
+EAC reviewers must conduct reviews during the VSTL's normal working hours.
 The reviewers will make every effort to work as efficiently as possible and avoid impacting the laboratory's routine operations.
 The VSTL and its employees are required to cooperate with EAC reviewers.
 This cooperation includes providing a private, physical location for EAC personnel to review documents and speak with VSTL employees.
-Generally, the VSTL shall be responsible for ensuring: - 4.8.3.1.
-Document Access and Availability.
-That the reviewers have access to all requested VSTL documents.
-All documents specifically identified in the notice of onsite review shall be presented to reviewers upon arrival. - 4.8.3.2.
-Personnel Access and Availability.
-That the reviewers have reasonable access to requested personnel.
-The VSTL shall ensure that key personnel for each substantive area identified in the notice of onsite review be available to EAC reviewers during the noticed review period. - 4.8.3.3.
-Facilities and Testing Access and Availability.
-That the reviewers have access to VSTL facilities involved in the testing of voting systems, including the facilities of third party contractor laboratories.
-Additionally, VSTLs must coordinate access to view testing consistent with the notice of onsite review. - 4.8.4.
+Generally, The VSTL shall beis responsible for ensuring the following: - Document Access and Availability.
+That The reviewers have access to all requested VSTL documents.
+All documents specifically identified in the notice of onsitethe review shallmust be presented to reviewers upon arrival. - Personnel Access and Availability.
+That The reviewers have reasonable access to requested personnel.
+The VSTL shallmust ensure that key personnel for each substantive area identified in the notice of onsitethe review be available to EAC reviewers during the noticed review period. - Facilities and Testing Access and Availability.
+That The reviewers have access to VSTL facilities involved in the testing of voting systems, including the facilities of third-party contractor laboratories.
+Additionally, VSTLs must coordinate access to view testing consistent with the notice of onsite review.

+4.6.4.
 Exit Briefing.
-EAC reviewers shall provide the VSTL personnel an exit briefing.
-Exit briefings shall be informal.
-The briefing shall identify any documents, information or personnel which the VSTL remains responsible for making available to the reviewers; inform the VSTL of the next steps in the review process; and provide the VSTL an opportunity to ask questions about the process.
+EAC reviewers shall provide the VSTL personnelmust conduct an informal exit briefing.
+Exit briefings shall be informal, with the VSTL.
+The briefing shallmust identify any documents, information, or personnel which the VSTL remains responsible for making available to the reviewers; inform the VSTL of the next steps in the review process; and provide the VSTL an opportunity to ask questions.